0110/IoLight/host/Readme.md

 # Remote Upload

-This script will allow you to send an OTA update to your device.
+This script will allow you to send an OTA update to your device:
+***upload-via-mqtt.sh***

 ## Installation

 Requirements are:
 * paho-mqtt

-## Usage
+## Usage of underlying tool

+The python script can be used, manually, too:
 ```text
 usage: ota_updater.py [-h] -l BROKER_HOST -p BROKER_PORT [-u BROKER_USERNAME]
                       [-d BROKER_PASSWORD] [-t BASE_TOPIC] -i DEVICE_ID